 Here is a kind of master list of much of the useful resources and information I've found on my journey to Power BI greatness!
 You'll find info to help you get started, learn new things, best practice, pulling Microsoft Dynamics CRM and Project Online data, and so much more.
 Don't forget to check out my blog and portfolio for more Power BI info!
-If you have any questions or if there are errors on this page, please let me know at firstname.lastname@example.org!
+If you have any questions or if there are errors on this page, please let me know at firstname.lastname@example.org or in the comments below!
 Also, if you are interested in working with me, please reach out to me at the above email.
 Thanks for visiting, Katie!

 Beginning Power BI Info

 Best practice is to build your reports in PBI desktop, then publish to PBI Service (online).
 And then, when you update your report in Desktop, you can just publish it to the Service (online) again (it will ask you if you want to replace what you already have there – say yes).
 From PBI Service, you can build dashboards, create workspaces, share with others, etc.

 Microsoft Power BI Guided Learning - Great resource but make sure you watch the videos with it too! https://docs.microsoft.com/en-us/power-bi/guided-learning/

 RADACAD.COM This is a really great resource.
 This is just the “beginner PBI” info but I scroll through his posts all the time to get help with issues or find ideas/inspiration when designing PBI reports and dashboards. http://radacad.com/power-bi-desktop-the-first-experience

 Another good beginner reference – 10 Common Mistakes in PBI and how to Avoid them. https://datachant.com/2017/01/06/10-mistakes-you-always-do-in-powerbi-powerquery/